sixhobbits/muqu/README.md

 It is designed to create scalable architecture with the power of AWS SQS (unlimited storage), but without the complexity (no policies).

 Every queue is FIFO.
 Every queue has an associated dead-letter queue where items go after too many failures.
 Every queue has a name.
-Everything that goes on the queue is in JSON format.
+Everything that goes on the queue is JSON, but you interact with them mainly as Python dictionaries.

 You can have a server / producer putting work on a queue and worker taking items off the queue.
 To scale up, just add more worker processes (e.g. Python scripts with while True loops that perform "get" operations and run in TMUX panes on a $5 VPS).